September Is Sports Eye Safety Month!

 - Keep in mind that regular glasses don't provide nearly enough eye protection when playing sports.

 For athletes, whether amateur or pro, there is so much more at stake than just losing the game.
 Fortunately, by wearing high-quality protective eyewear, you can prevent 90% of all sports-related eye injuries.

-Speak with Dr. Elizabeth Atkinson at Atkinson Eye Care about getting the right sports-related protective eyewear to ensure healthy eyes and clear vision.
+Speak with Dr. Jay Patel at Atkinson Eye Care about getting the right sports-related protective eyewear to ensure healthy eyes and clear vision.
 Our eye care clinic serves patients from Algonquin and the surrounding areas.